maxgallo/talk-devops-for-frontend/slides.md

 ##[fit] _**Principal Engineer at DAZN**_
 ##[fit]@_maxgallo

-[^1]: or Massimiliano if you like Itlian spelling challenges
+[^1]: or Massimiliano if you like Italian spelling challenges

 ---